 Generally, both signal- and feature-driven approaches cope with variations in position by convolution.
-A window is slid across the image and its central pixel/ voxel is assigned the most likely class label based on, for example, the contents of the window or on a derived feature vector.8 In the case of non-isotropic patterns, rotation invariance needs to be incorporated into the segmentation algorithm too.
-A frequently applied technique for incorporating rotation invariance into signal-driven segmentation approaches is preprocessing with the Karhunen-Loève transform (principal component analysis).
-For feature-driven segmentation approaches, application of rotation-invariant features-e.g., the moments of Hu, Zernike moments or Fourier descriptors-automatically ensures that the segmentation approach gives the same result regardless of how the image is oriented.
+A window is slid across the image and its central pixel/voxel is assigned the most likely class label based on, e.g., the contents of the window [7] or on a derived feature vector [8].
+In case of non-isotropic patterns, rotation invariance needs to be incorporated into the segmentation algorithm too.
+A frequently applied technique for incorporating rotation invariance into signal-driven segmentation approaches is by preprocessing with the Karhunen-Loève transform (principal component analysis) [1, 9, 10].
+For feature-driven segmentation approaches, application of rotation-invariant features - e.g. the moments of Hu [11], Zernike moments [12] or Fourier descriptors [13] - automatically ensures that the segmentation approach gives the same result regardless of how the image is oriented.

 Scale-invariant segmentation is, in general, more difficult to achieve, partly because of the discrete nature of digital images.
-Appropriate rescaling of a sampled signal requires an interpolation scheme.
-However, Nyquist's criterion imposes a natural limit to the resolution to which the image can be scaled.
-Instead of rescaling the image, scale-invariant segmentation can be obtained by, for example, including image patches at different scales in the training set.
-Another approach entails transforming the image by an invariant mapping such as the Fourier-Mellin transform.16,17 Scale-invariant segmentation can also be obtained by training a classifier based on features that eliminate changes in scale.
-Such scale-invariant features include wavelets, features from the linear scale space and different statistical moments.
+Appropriate rescaling of a sampled signal requires an interpolation scheme [14].
+However, Nyquists criterion imposes a natural limit to the resolution to which the image can be scaled.
+Instead of rescaling the image, scale-invariant segmentation can be obtained by, e.g., including image patches at different scales in the training set [15].
+Another approach entails transforming the image by an invariant mapping such as the Fourier-Mellin transform [16, 17].
+Scale-invariant segmentation can also be obtained by training a classifier based on features that eliminate changes in scale.
+Such scale-invariant features include wavelets [5], features from the linear scale space [18] and different statistical moments [19, 20].
 Statistical moments have the disadvantage that they are sensitive to noise and distortions.
-For signal-driven segmentation algorithms that are based on a wavelet decomposition or a stack of scaled images, the classifier needs to learn variations in scale explicitly, which means that changes in scale are regarded as intra-class variation.
-When a set of features computed at a number of different scales is provided as input to a classifier, not all scales will contribute equally to making the best distinction between the different segments.
-In previous articles, we suggested to use a feature selection mechanism for identifying the best sampling scheme of the scale space.
+For signal-driven segmentation algorithms that are based on a wavelet decomposition or a stack of scaled images, the classifier needs to learn variations in scale explicitly which means that changes in scale are regarded as intra-class variation.
+When a set of features computed at a number of different scales is provided as input to a classifier, not all scales will contribute equally much to making the best distinction between the different segments.
+In previous articles, we suggested to use a feature selection mechanism for identifying the best sampling scheme of the scale space [9, 21].
 In this article, we will perform a theoretical analysis of the problem of scale selection for signal-driven segmentation algorithms.
-The derived results are verified by a set of experiments with a sequence of dynamic magnetic resonance (MR) images.
+The derived results are verified by a set of experiments with a sequence of dynamic MR images.

 In the following, we will first reformulate segmentation as a classification problem.
-We then establish a mathematical framework for Bayesian inference in which it is shown how the minimal error rate Bayesian classifier can be used to perform scale selection.
+We then establish a mathematical framework for Bayesian inference in which it is shown how the minimal error-rate Bayesian classifier can be used to perform scale selection.
 Within this framework, we show that selection of the optimal set of scales requires choosing an appropriate trade-off between bias and variance.
 Moreover, it will be shown that an uncommitted, invariant segmentation algorithm needs to be trained with a uniform prior class distribution.
 An uncommitted algorithm is desired when there is no information available regarding the prior distribution of the pixels belonging to the different types of segments.

-We investigate the theoretical results in a set of experiments where a pattern classifier (neural network) is developed for scale-invariant segmentation of dynamic perfusion MR images.
+We investigate the theoretical results in a set of experiments where a pattern classifier (neural network) is developed for scale invariant segmentation of dynamic perfusion MR images.
 Some theoretical results regarding scale invariance are tested on synthetic images composed of samples from real MR images.

-Background
+2. Background